Elsayed91/xbox_de_project/readme.md

 ## Architecture

-The project aims to collect and analyze Xbox-specific data from various sources, including console and game sales, game ratings, user reviews, sentiment analysis for Xbox-related tweets, and more.
-It involves Python-based scraping scripts and is orchestrated by Airflow, running efficiently and at scale on Kubernetes (GKE) for data processing.
-The architecture is designed to periodically gather, process, and analyze Xbox data,
+The project aims to periodically collect and analyze Xbox-specific data from various sources.
+It involves Python-based scraping scripts and is orchestrated by Airflow, running on Kubernetes (GKE).

 <div align="center">
   <a>